-Dyspnea is trouble breathing or difficulty catching your breath.
+What is shortness of breath (Dyspnea)?Dyspnea is trouble breathing or difficulty catching your breath.
 Some people describe it as an awareness of uncomfortable breathing or a feeling of working very hard to breathe.

 What causes shortness of breath?

-Lung or heart disease
+- Lung or heart disease

-Blood clot in the lungs (pulmonary embolism)
+- Blood clot in the lungs (pulmonary embolism)

-Fluid around the heart or the lungs
+- Fluid around the heart or the lungs

-Radiation therapy to the lung, some chemotherapy treatments and surgery to remove lung tissue
+- Radiation therapy to the lung, some chemotherapy treatments and surgery to remove lung tissue

 - Fluid in the abdomen